WilliamBonvini/PolimiNotes/Model_Identification_and_Data_Analysis_Modulo_2/notes[MIDA2].md

-## Given the input response compute the  transfer function
+## Given the impulse response compute the  transfer function

 Let's explain it with an example:

-Input Response:
+Impulse Response:
 $$
 w(t)=
 \begin{cases}